ST ALBANS SCHOOL

-In the Middle School, each form has a form tutor who has been carefully selected because of their ability to work with students in the Fourth and Fifth Forms, who remains a pupil’s tutor during the two years.
-As in other sections of the School, tutor groups will have about 24 pupils, and each form has a form prefect who works with the tutor on both administrative and pastoral duties, including acting as a mentor to selected students.
+In the Middle School, each form has a form tutor who has been carefully selected because of their ability to work with pupils in the Fourth and Fifth Forms, who remains a pupil’s tutor during the two years.
+As in other sections of the School, tutor groups will have about 24 pupils, and each form has a form prefect who works with the tutor on both administrative and pastoral duties, including acting as a mentor to selected pupils.

 There are many opportunities available for pupils to make the most of in Middle School.
 Alongside studying for 10 GCSE subjects, they have access to a full range of co-curricular activities, including the Silver Duke of Edinburgh’s Award.
-We actively encourage all students to participate in the co-curricular programme, as we believe it is an integral part of their education and furthers the development of values such as courage, organisation and reflectiveness, which are essential for success in the classroom and beyond.
+We actively encourage all pupils to participate in the co-curricular programme, as we believe it is an integral part of their education and furthers the development of values such as courage, organisation and reflectiveness, which are essential for success in the classroom and beyond.
 Pupils also have the opportunity to undertake the Higher Project Qualification, which encourages an inquisitive and industrious attitude and will enable them to develop their independent study skills.

 Regular Middle School Assemblies tackle important concerns and topics facing pupils and combine with the PSHE programme to develop their empathy and mindfulness about the School, local and global community.
 Recent Middle School assemblies have included: Goal-setting; Resilience; Managing Risk; Physical and Mental Health and Wellbeing; Study Skills and Internet Safety.
 PSHE during the Middle School covers topics such as: Diversity; Risk Taking and Self Control; Healthy Relationships and Mental Health.

-St Albans School believes in a holistic education, and through its pastoral, academic and co-curricular endeavours, we hope that all Middle School students will develop the qualities of self-discipline, ambition and integrity, which will enable them to flourish during their time throughout the School and in their life beyond.
+St Albans School believes in a holistic education, and through its pastoral, academic and co-curricular endeavours, we hope that all Middle School pupils will develop the qualities of self-discipline, ambition and integrity, which will enable them to flourish during their time throughout the School and in their life beyond.

-St Albans Private School offers a curriculum broadly based on the National Curriculum, while giving pupils the opportunity to study additional subjects.
+St Albans School offers a curriculum broadly based on the National Curriculum, while giving pupils the opportunity to study additional subjects.

 Pastoral care is a significant strength of the School and every teacher in the School has a pastoral role.
 The School’s 2014 ISI Inspection Report cited pastoral care as ‘excellent’ and noted that each pupil was ‘well-known and valued as an individual’ as the staff know their pupils ‘extremely well and foster an excellent atmosphere of trust and safety, leading to strong and positive relationships’.